Teach for America: Teaching as Leadership

-Teaching As Leadership: The Highly Effective Teacher's Guide to Closing the Achievement Gap (ISBN 0470432861) is a book by Steven Farr, Chief Knowledge Office at Teach For America, published by Jossey Bass in 2010.
+Teaching as Leadership: The Highly Effective Teacher's Guide to Closing the Achievement Gap (ISBN 0470432861) is a book by Steven Farr, Chief Knowledge Officer at Teach for America, published by Jossey Bass in 2010.
 The book outlines six principles that Farr believes will help teachers become leaders within the classroom, in particular, classrooms in low-income communities.

 In Childhood Education, Joey Estes says "This book, while focusing on low-income, high-need schools and classrooms, offers a unique and candid look at the people who are successfully making a huge difference in the lives of under-served students every day."

 Alumni

-Notable Teach For America alumni include:
+Notable Teach for America alumni include: